canonical/sec-cvescan/README.md

 #### Preferred Manifest Generation Method

-The preferred way to generate manifest files is to run `cvescan.dump-dpkg-manifest` if you've installed the snap or download and run the [dump_dpkg_manifest.sh](https://github.com/canonical/sec-cvescan/blob/master/dump_dpkg_manifest.sh) script.
+The preferred way to generate manifest files is to run `cvescan.dump-dpkg-manifest` if you've installed the snap, or download and run the [dump_dpkg_manifest.sh](https://github.com/canonical/sec-cvescan/blob/master/dump_dpkg_manifest.sh) script.
 This method is preferred for 2 reasons: